-California resident amounts - Enter the wages, salaries, tips, or other compensation that you received while a California resident.
-Active duty military personnel, who are domiciled in California and stationed in California, report their military income here.
+California resident amounts - Enter the wages, salaries, tips, or other compensation that you received while a California resident on the applicable line.
+Active duty military personnel, who are domiciled in California and stationed in California, report their military income on the applicable line.
 Get FTB Pub.
 1032 for more information.

-California nonresident amounts - If you worked in California while a nonresident, enter the wages, salaries, tips, or other compensation received for those California services.
+California nonresident amounts - If you worked in California while a nonresident, enter the wages, salaries, tips, or other compensation received for those California services on the applicable line.